Skip to Content

 What is Transplanting or Replanting?

-Transplanting, also known as replicating, removes a plant from one location and resets it in another.
+Transplanting, or replicating, removes a plant from one location and resets it in another.
 If it is carried out well, it will ensure that the plant has an increased survival rate and decreased disease incidence.

 While transplanting seedlings, you need to get rid of any waterlogged or diseased soil.
 It would help if you also trimmed back roots that have rotted.